-A dry powder fire extinguisher is an extremely versatile extinguisher choice since it can be used on almost all fire types.
+A dry powder fire extinguisher is an extremely versatile extinguisher choice since it can be used on a wide range of fire types.
 That being said, it is not recommended to use a dry powder fire extinguisher in an enclosed space.

 These fire extinguishers fall into one of the following types: